firefly-iii/docs/docs/advanced/rules.rst

 * When the amount is above *X*.
 * When the budget is *X*.

 Rules can be set to be "strict" or not.
-If a rule is set to be strict, EACH trigger must match.
-If a rule is not scrict, ANY trigger must match.
+If a rule is set to be strict, ALL triggers must match for the rule to fire.
+If a rule is not scrict, ANY trigger is enough.

 Actions
 -------